Prashant29062003/js-with-node/10_classes_and_oop/notes.md

 In this example, person is an object literal with properties like name, age, isStudent, and a method sayHello.

 ### Contructor function
+1) New Object is created.
+2) A constructor function is to be called via "new" keyword.
+3) "this", and more methds are injected in new function.
+4) At last we got the all methods in new function we created as a seperate entity.
 ### Prototypes
 ### Class
 ### Instances(new, this)